Academic Programs - Muskingum University

 At Muskingum University, our singular focus is that of preparing students for success, whether they are working towards their undergraduate degree during the day in our traditional undergraduate program, as adults in our Muskingum Adult Program (MAP), or pursuing advanced degrees or adding additional teaching licenses in our graduate programs.

 The links below will assist you in exploring all the opportunities for learning that Muskingum University offers.

 - Traditional Undergraduate Programs

-For students pursuing the first baccalaureate degree (entering first-year and transfer students) who plan to take the majority of their classes in the daytime.
+For students pursuing their first baccalaureate degree (entering first-year and transfer students) and who plan to take the majority of their classes in the daytime.

 - PLUS Program

 Designed to provide structured academic assistance to students with diagnosed learning differences.
 PLUS Program students pursue courses in our traditional undergraduate academic program while also benefiting from the services of specialized, dedicated, learning support.
 More information is available from the "PLUS Program" link above.

 A baccalaureate degree program designed primarily for adult students who have earned a significant amount of academic credit toward a bachelors degree, but whose work or personal schedules require that they take classes in the evenings or on the weekends.

 - Graduate Programs (Including credential and degree programs for licensed educators)

 - Master of Information Strategy, Systems and Technology (MISST), and